GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The only way for errors to occur in a program is by being put there by the author.
-No other mechanisms are known.
+> ### The main activity of programming is not the origination of new independent programs, but in the integration, modification, and explanation of existing ones.
 >
-> ~ *Harlan Mills*
+> ~ *Terry Winograd*

 ---
 ## 🏎 Quick Facts